-We expect that demand for our core health and human services offerings will continue to increase driven by new legislation, austerity measures and increasing caseloads as governments strive to deliver more services with fewer resources.
-New legislation such as the Affordable Care Act (ACA) in the United States and welfare reform initiatives abroad has created increased demand for our services and should continue to create increased demand for our services over the next several years.
-We believe that we remain well-positioned to benefit from this increasing demand as governments look for ways to improve overall program efficiency and achieve value for funds spent on social programs.
+We expect that demand for our core health and human services offerings will continue to increase, driven by new legislation, austerity measures and increasing caseloads as governments strive to deliver more services with fewer resources.
+Legislation such as the ACA in the United States and welfare reform initiatives abroad has created increased demand for our services and should continue to create increased demand over the next several years.
+We believe that we remain well-positioned to benefit from this increasing demand as governments look for ways to improve overall program efficiency and achieve value for funds spent on social benefits programs.